-Key Audit Matter How our audit addressed the key audit matter Existence and valuation The Group carries significant biological assets (40% of total assets) at cost less accumulated amortization.
-The biological assets consist of initial costs incurred in obtaining and maintaining the Sustainable Forest Management Licence (SFML) issued by the state government of Sabah and cost of planted trees in industrial tree plantation area.
-The company's SFML which has a remaining life of 81 years (out of 100 years) gives rights to the company to extract timber and to replant trees over a significantly large area.
+Existence and valuation

+The Group carries significant biological assets (38% of total assets) at cost less accumulated amortisation.
+The biological assets consist of initial costs incurred in obtaining and Sustainable maintaining. the Management Licence (SFML) issued by the state government of Sabah and cost of planted trees in industrial tree plantation area.
+The company's SFML which has a remaining life of 80 years (out of 100 years) gives rights to the company to extract timber and to replant trees over a significantly large area.
 The company has no titled ownership over the land but only certain rights over the land.
 There are judgements involved in the estimation of recoverable amounts which are inherently uncertain.
 Thus, this is one of the key judgmental areas that our audit has concentrated on.
-Our procedures included, amongst others: .
-Assessing the terms and conditions of the SFML and determining whether any breaches occurred which may result in termination of the concession lease. .
-Assessing the reasonableness of the basis used in determining the recoverable amount of the value of the natural trees and planted trees. .
-Making enquiries of management on the control in place in safeguarding the area from misappropriations and unauthorized activities. .
-Inspection of and reliance on the annual compliance report certified and verified by the state authority and another independent party. .
-Conducting site visit to the concession area.